bensonchoyintuitas/ambo_sim/README.md

 # Stage 2 Patients have associated FHIR resources
 - [x] Switch approach and use Synthea as a seed for each patient
 - [x] Find a better LLM for generating FHIR resources such as condition based on the seed patient from synthea

-# Stage 3 Apply treatment as Encounter resources
 - [x] Generate encounter and procedure resources
 - [x] Generate discharge event (to update existing encounter)
+- [ ] validate consistent fhir format for both LLM and NO LLM
+- [ ] If an ambulance is wiating with patient - they cannot leave
+- [ ] Vary treatment time by severity

-# Stage 4 Send data to kafka
+# Stage 3 Send data to kafka

 # Stage 4 Improved ambulance sim
 - [ ] Train a custom LLM for generating FHIR resources correctly to a defined template
 - [ ] Speed things up (maybe pregen into CSVs and load from there)
-- [ ] If an ambulance is wiating with patient - they cannot leave
-- [ ] Vary treatment by severity
 - [ ] Reflect more accurate patient flow (see [fhir_process.md](fhir_process.md))
 - [ ] Have patient-centric view of flow events (filterable)
-- [ ] Ambulances cannot leave if waiting
 - [ ] Make patient ID more unique and consistent

 # Stage 5 Advanced